FREQUENTLY ASKED QUESTIONS

 How many participants will there be?

-Will there be a waiting list if the tour is full?
+Is there a waiting list if the tour is full?

 Yes.
 Wait-listed riders will be contacted on a first come, first serve basis in the event of any cancellations.